Stock market today: Wall Street ends mixed in half-day session, marks fourth straight winning week

-Stocks on Wall Street are mixed in light midday trading Friday after U.S. markets reopened following the Thanksgiving holiday.

-The S&P 500 was up less than 0.1% as of 12:20 p.m.
-Eastern, after drifting between small gains and losses all morning.
-The Dow Jones Industrial Average rose 87 points and the Nasdaq composite dipped 0.2%.
-Markets will close early at 1 p.m.
-Eastern.
+The S&P 500 inched up 0.1% after wavering between small gains and losses much of the day.
+The Dow Jones Industrial Average added 0.3% and the Nasdaq composite slipped 0.1%.

-Those losses were kept in check by gains in health care, financial, energy and other sectors.
-Eli Lilly & Co. rose 0.8%, Citigroup was 0.4% higher and Exxon Mobil added 0.9%.

-The major stock indexes are on pace to close out the holiday-shortened week with a fourth straight weekly gain.
+Trading was muted as markets reopened following the Thanksgiving holiday on Thursday.
+Gains in health care, financial, energy and other sectors helped temper losses in technology and communication services stocks.

+Chipmaker Nvidia and Google parent Alphabet were among the biggest decliners, losing 1.9% and 1.3%, respectively.
+Among the big gainers in the S&P 500 were CF Industries, which rose 2.6%, and Best Buy, which closed 2.2% higher.

-Stocks on Wall Street have rallied in November following a three-month slide amid hope that inflation has cooled enough for the Federal Reserve to finally be done with its market-crunching hikes to interest rates.
+The major stock indexes' latest weekly gains reflect a turnaround in the market's sentiment in November following a three-month slide.
+Traders have grown cautiously optimistic that inflation has cooled enough for the Federal Reserve to finally be done with its market-crunching hikes to interest rates.

 Forecasts for a potential recession have been pushed further out into 2024 while also being softened.
 The rate of inflation continues to ease, consumer spending remains solid and the economy is generally humming along.
 That has encouraged hopes, and bets, that the Federal Reserve might even consider cutting rates.